25 MAY 2020

 DEADLINE FOR SUBMITTING YOUR APPLICATION

-Submit your application for the TRUTHS Earth Watch Mission here – [UPLOAD YOUR CV]
+Submit your application for the TRUTHS Earth Watch Mission here – [UPLOAD PERIOD ENDED]

 In order to submit your application, you need to be a registered user.
 To register or to login to the site, please go to the Menu in the top left corner.
 Note the last uploaded version of your CV to this MAG membership application will replace any previously uploaded file version on this system, and will be used by ESA for membership evaluation